volosoft/jtable/README.md

 [![A screenshot of jTable](https://raw.githubusercontent.com/hikalkan/jtable/master/screenshot.png)](http://jtable.org/)

-msjTable is a jQuery plugin (forked from jTable with more features added) used to create AJAX based CRUD tables without coding HTML or Javascript.
-It has several features including:
+#### msjTable is a jQuery plugin forked from jTable, to create AJAX based CRUD tables without coding HTML or Javascript.

 #### What features msjTable has that jTable doesn't ?